huydangg/xlsx2html/README.md

 # `XLSXmagic`

-> A tool help to view a XLSX file on Browser.
+> A helpful tool for viewing a XLSX file on Browser.

 XLSXmagic renders XLSX files in HTML, utilizing modern Web technologies.